-15.2 A quorum of the Executive Committee shall consist of four members who must attend in person.
-Others may attend by telephone conference call.
+15.2 15.2 A quorum of the Executive Committee shall consist of four members.
+Attendance may be via conference call or in person.

 15.3 The President shall chair Committee Meetings, or if the President is absent, the Vice-President shall chair the Committee Meeting.
 If the Vice-President is also absent, the Committee shall elect a Committee Member to chair that meeting.

 15.4 Decisions of the Committee shall be by majority vote, except as specified elsewhere in these Rules.